ARGOeu/argodoc/content/guides/compute.md

 optional:
 - `-p --profile {STRING}`
-specificy the name of an availability profile.
-If specified only data a/r data regarding the specified profile will be cleared
+specify the name of an availability profile.
+If specified, only a/r data regarding the specified profile will be cleared.

 The mongo_clean_ar script will clean a/r results from the mongo datastore for a specific date and/or metric profile.
 It's been called automatically before a/r computations but can be ran also manually.
 The script will report on the number of records and from which collections will be removed.